rohit12crj/Study-Notes/AWS/API_Gateway/notes.md

 ---
 ✅ How will u secure API Gateway ?
 - Lambda Authorizer
+- API Keys

 ---
+✅ Validators ?

+---
-2) What are the types of APIs in API Gateway?
+✅ What are the types of APIs in API Gateway?

-REST API – Full-featured, supports advanced features.
+- REST API – Full-featured, supports advanced features.

-HTTP API – Lightweight, cheaper, lower latency.
+- HTTP API – Lightweight, cheaper, lower latency.

-WebSocket API – For real-time communication (chat apps, live dashboards).
+- WebSocket API – For real-time communication (chat apps, live dashboards).

+---
-3) What is the difference between REST API and HTTP API?
+✅ What is the difference between REST API and HTTP API?

 | Feature  | REST API                              | HTTP API              |
 | -------- | ------------------------------------- | --------------------- |